ina-amagami/Unity2Cocos/README.md

 ## Under development

 - Support more material property convert.
 - Support more 3D feature.
-(LOD Group / Reflection Probe / Collider / Rigidbody etc)
+(Reflection Probe / Collider / Rigidbody etc)

 ## ⚠️ Caution ⚠️
 This is an experimental project.
 Complete conversion is not possible.